Churn rate definition

 Calculating the churn rate for e-commerce stores is equally important, however, unless you’re running a subscription-based site, it’s not that easy to make this calculation.
 So because in the case of regular e-commerce stores there is no definite action which a customer can make in order to be clear that they are churned, we need to implement an arbitrary cutoff date in order to be able to make this calculation.

 This cutoff date can be set by analyzing the trends of previous transactions for example.
-In case of repeat buyers, for example, there’s an average time span between purchases.
-Depending on the industry it may be 1 week, several weeks, several months or even more than one year.
-Using this date as a cutoff time, for example, enables e-commerce owners to calculate churn rates using the same formula as the one stated above.
+In the case of repeat buyers, for example, there’s an average time span between purchases.
+Depending on the industry it maybe 1 week, several weeks, several months or even more than one year.
+Using this data as a cutoff time, for example, enables e-commerce owners to calculate churn rates using the same formula as the one stated above.

 Customer churn analysis